OpportunityIntl/styleguides/ruby.md

 #Ruby Style Guide
 Adapted from [GitHub Ruby styleguide](https://github.com/styleguide/ruby), itself influenced by [bbatsov's ruby-style-guid](https://github.com/bbatsov/ruby-style-guide)

 If you're working in OptINnow, you'll notice that Opportunity isn't following any consistent styles.
 The app has passed through several Rails versions and developers, so the code is all over the place.
-Moving forward, let's adhere to the styles.
+Moving forward, let's adhere to these styles.

 ##Coding style